external-repositories/CMakeCM/README.md

 The `DownloadCMakeCM.cmake` file can be placed in your own project and `include()`'d just like a regular file.

-After you `include(CMakeCM.cmake)`, all modules from CMakeCM will be ready to use.
+After you `include(DownloadCMakeCM.cmake)`, it will download CMakeCM and check for updates, all modules from CMakeCM will be ready to use.

 Or add these lines to your CMake file :